NaturalAgents/NaturalAgents/README.md

 docker-compose up --build
 ```

+## How to Contribute

+NaturalAgents is a community-driven project, and we welcome contributions from everyone!
+There are many ways to be involved:

+1. Code contributions - start with existing issues or form new ones; create pull requests to contribute
+2. Usability research/design - from organization to UI/UX, we want this to as usable and inuitive as possible
+3. Feedback and testing - let us know what is working, and what you'd like to see

 ## 💪 Motivation

 We're making it easy for anyone to build Agents and custom workflows with AI using just plain english.
 We aim to democratize the power of agents to everyone